Unusuala1l2e3x4/Research-Spring2021/README.md

   - Place files into new folder "Global Annual PM2.5 Grids"
   - Run "code/unzip_pm2-5.py

+##### If encounter error message where a directory does not exist, create it in the path described

 #### Links to potentially useful datasets/tools
 - ARSET: https://appliedsciences.nasa.gov/what-we-do/capacity-building/arset